Nerdodan/sunvox-modules/docs/modules/effects/compressor/limiter.md

 a digital peak limiter

-uses two limiting stages, with one having lookahead and adjustable attack and release, and the other having only release and zero attack
+uses two limiting stages, with one having lookahead and adjustable attack and release, and the other having only an adjustable release and zero attack

 # controllers

-## group 1: input gain
+## group 1: pre-processing settings

 - input gain: the input gain of the signal in terms of peak value.
 256 (2000) = 0db